tendermint/tendermint/docs/architecture/adr-062-p2p-architecture.md

     Broadcast bool          // Send message to all connected peers, ignoring To.
     Message   proto.Message // Payload.
 }

+// PeerError is a peer error reported by a reactor via the Error channel.
+The
+// severity may cause the peer to be disconnected or banned depending on the
+// router's policy.
+type PeerError struct {
+    PeerID   PeerID
+    Err      error
+    Severity PeerErrorSeverity
+}

+// PeerErrorSeverity determines the severity of a peer error, which may cause the
+// peer to be disconnected or banned as appropriate. type PeerErrorSeverity string

+const (
+    PeerErrorSeverityMinor    PeerErrorSeverity = "minor"    // Mostly ignored.
+    PeerErrorSeverityMajor    PeerErrorSeverity = "major"    // May disconnect.
+    PeerErrorSeverityCritical PeerErrorSeverity = "critical" // Ban.
+)
 ```

 A channel can reach any connected peer, and is implemented using transport streams against each individual peer, with an initial handshake to exchange the channel ID and any other metadata.
 The channel will automatically (un)marshal Protobuf to byte slices and use length-prefixed framing (the de facto standard for Protobuf streams) when writing them to the stream.